dwrdvncntcvs/galleria-server/README.md

 M_S_TYPE=memory
 ```

 - For the database configuration, it will depend on the database installed on your local machine.
-For this project, it is advised that you use PostgreSQL as the dependecies that support this database were already installed.
+For this project, it is advised that you use PostgreSQL as the dependencies that support this database were already installed.

 - Access token and refresh token secret where manually generated using md5 hashing.
 On this [website](https://www.md5hashgenerator.com/) you could generate your own secret tokens.